m4duwu/Network-Generator-Replicate-Package/README.md

 # Network-Generator-Replicate-Package-

-This is a data analysis framework to help analyze real world data-sets towards investigating a set of research questions with the use of Java, SQL.
+This is a data analysis framework to help analyze real world data-sets towards investigating a set of research questions with the use of Java, SQL and OOP techniques.

 IDE used Eclipse and MYSQLWorkbench.